Excel HLOOKUP Examples (Table of Contents)

 #N/A in the above screenshot can be seen because no reference value is filled in cell A7.
 But that doesn’t mean that the applied formula is incorrect.
 The correctness of the formula can be measured once we enter some value from the table array to cell A7.
 Now fill cell A7 with any of the table_array value of the same header name Customer Name.
 Let’s enter Customer 4 here and cell the result.

 As we can see in the above screenshot, after entering Customer 4 in A7, applied Hlookup mapped the value from the selected table array of the reference cell to give the value like 23 in B7.
 This is how Hlookup works.

 HLOOKUP Example in Excel – Illustration #2

 There is one more method of applying Hlookup.
-For this, put the cursor to a cell where we need to apply Hlookup and then go to Formula menu tab and click on Insert Function as shown in below screenshot.
+For this, put the cursor to a cell where we need to apply Hlookup and then go to the Formula menu tab and click on Insert Function, as shown in the below screenshot.

-As we can see the Formula result is showing blank.
+As we can see, the Formula result is showing blank.
 But it doesn’t mean that our formula is incorrect.
-We will check the correctness of formula once we click on Ok and put the lookup value in A7.
+We will check the correctness of the formula once we click on Ok and put the lookup value in A7.
 After clicking on Ok, we will get the below-applied formula.

 Things to Remember

 - If the Lookup Value is not the exact value in the data table, we will get a # N/A error.

 - The structure of the data table is very important.
 If the data table is horizontal, HLOOKUP should be applied, and VLOOKUP should be applied if the table is vertical.